Evidos/SignhostClientLibrary/README.md

 You will need a valid APPKey and APIKey.
 You can request a APPKey for signhost at [ondertekenen.nl](https://www.ondertekenen.nl/api-proefversie/).

+### Install
+Get it on NuGet:

+`PM> Install-Package SignhostClientLibrary`

+### Example code
+The following code is an example of how to create and start a sign transaction with two documents.
 ```c#
 var client = new SignHostApiClient(new SignHostApiClientSettings("AppName appkey", "apikey or usertoken"));